ikarabag1/NBA-POCKET/README.md

 Now NBA players info are in your pocket to track and to favorite the players you pick.

+## ⚠️ SECURITY NOTICE

+**IMPORTANT:** Never commit your `.env` file or expose your API keys!

+- ✅ `.env` is already in `.gitignore`
+- ✅ Use `.env.example` as a template
+- ✅ Get your own API key from https://app.balldontlie.io/signup
+- ✅ See `SECURITY.md` for detailed security guidelines

 ## 🚀 INSTALL INSTRUCTIONS

 1. **Fork and clone the repo**